KainyRyu/CodeLab-TS-Jest-Todo/README.md

 # About this project
-: To Do List; It's a react project practicing jest, ts and styled-components Using LocalStorage, save your todos and show on the list and delete.
+: To Do List; It's a react project practicing jest(focused), ts and styled-components Using LocalStorage, save your todos and show on the list and delete.